-isolated from naturally-occuring bacteria (such as T. aquaticus) that grow in
+isolated from naturally-occurring bacteria (such as T. aquaticus) that grow

 and other proteins in these "extremophile"

 organisms have adapted evolutionarily to be stable and